 Now a days almost all Brokers allow Algo trading in their trading terminal.
 To execute your algo signals you need Robo tool to facilitate the bridging between the charting software/Algo system and Broker terminal.

-For retail traders there is no restriction in Algo trading if the Algo trading is facilitated by their respective brokers.
-There are restrictions and regulations at the Member’s end i.e. Brokers in general.
+Retail Trader & Algo Trading: For retail traders there is no restriction in Algo trading if the Algo trading is facilitated by their respective brokers.
+The trading is triggered via API connectivity between the signals and Trading terminals.

 NSE offers facility to its trading members to use front-end software to trade on the NSE trading system.
 This facility called Computer-to-Computer Link (CTCL) facility is available only to trading members of NSE.